calvin261238/Basic-Analysis-of-UN-MDGs-effect-on-Life-Expectancy/README.md

 Data Source: http://data.un.org/Search.aspx?q=Life+expectancy+at+birth;
               Life expectancy at birth for both sexes combined (years)

 Disclaimer:  This is a self-designed project.
-It only serves as suggestion and may contain wrongful outcomes and suggestion.
+It only serves as suggestion and may contain wrongful outcomes.

 # Check out Code.R for complete process and coding